Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Numerical Experiments

 Figure~\ref{fig:symm} presents the results of the first spatial reduction scenario (compression along the normal direction) obtained using the DIANO framework, which incorporates a single Fourier layer with 64 Fourier modes in both the encoder and decoder.
 These results are based on ground truth flow fields from the test dataset, shown in Fig.~\ref{fig:symm}a at time instants \(t^n\) and \(t^{n+1}\), capturing the formation of two counter-rotating vortices downstream of the symmetric stenosis.
 The corresponding 1D streamwise latent vorticity representation at both time instants \(t^n\) and \(t^{n+1}\) is shown in Fig.~\ref{fig:symm}b.
 This latent representation is largely independent of the ground truth vortices, which is expected since the reduction is performed along the normal direction.
 Ideally, the latent vorticity along the centerline—the line dividing the two vortices—should exhibit a nearly constant value along the streamwise direction \(x\).
 However, the results show an appreciable slope in the upstream region (\(x < 32\)), while the downstream latent vorticity remains approximately constant, exhibiting only a subtle gradient along the streamwise direction.

-The latent temporal evolution at four randomly selected streamwise points is shown in Fig.~\ref{fig:symm}c, together with the transient inlet flow profile in Fig.~\ref{fig:symm}d.
-Unlike the spatial reduction, the temporal latent vorticity closely follows the inlet flow profile, somewhat proportional to the evolving inlet flow.
-Interestingly, the latent space follow the periodicity of the boundary condition.
-This indicates that the latent representation faithfully mimics the amplitude of periodic flow variations, with only subtle phase shifts over the cardiac cycle.
-In short, the temporal latent dynamics preserve vortex strength evolution aligned with inlet flow, whereas spatial reduction captures only averaged streamwise features.
+The temporal latent evolution at four randomly selected streamwise points is shown in Fig.~\ref{fig:symm}c, together with the transient inlet flow profile in Fig.~\ref{fig:symm}d.
+In contrast to the spatial reduction, the temporal latent vorticity evolution closely follows the inlet flow profile, reflecting the periodic forcing imposed by the boundary condition.
+The latent representation faithfully mimics the amplitude of these periodic flow variations, with only subtle phase shifts over the cardiac cycle.
+Collectively, these results demonstrate that temporal latent dynamics preserve vortex strength evolution in alignment with the inlet forcing, whereas spatial reduction captures only averaged streamwise features.
 For the second spatial reduction scenario—compression along the streamwise direction—the DIANO reconstructions of both spatial and temporal latent vorticity are qualitatively similar to those obtained under normal-direction compression, showing no additional distinctive features.
 Thus, a detailed visualization is omitted for brevity.
-Quantitatively, reconstruction accuracy is higher for the streamwise reduction case (Table~\ref{tab:hyper1}), indicating that the direction of compression affects the accuracy of output approximation.
+Quantitatively, reconstruction accuracy is higher for the streamwise reduction case (Table~\ref{tab:hyper1}), indicating that the direction of spatial reduction has a measurable influence on output reconstruction accuracy.